raisingthefloor/rtf-easy123/README.md

 # Easy123

-All the APIs are developed in nodejs & frontend in vuejs
+All the APIs are developed in node js & frontend in vuejs

 ### Prerequisites

 * Please open the following ports
   ```
   1000 port for frontend
-  1002 port for web server
+  1002 port for the webserver
   ```

-* if you want to setup the SSL we recommand to use this URL and follow for nginx
+* if you want to set up the SSL we recommend using this URL and the following for Nginx
   * https://tecadmin.net/how-to-setup-lets-encrypt-on-ubuntu-20-04/

 * Install NodeJS